twotoasters/JazzyListView/README.md

 Download
 --------

-Grab the APKLIB from Maven central
+Grab the .apklib from Maven central

 ```xml
 <dependency>